 This handbook was a result of the collective effort of the Executive Committee of the Graduate Program in Neuroscience, and we thank the past and present members of that committee who were involved.
-We also wish to acknowledge the support and assistance of Ms. Karneilla McGee, Program Coordinator, who played a key role in the development of this Handbook and in assembling the final document.

 As always, please feel free to contact us if you have any questions.